The Ultimate Guide to Hiring Virtual Assistants in 2026

 • The type of relationship you want

-• The amount of quality control you want
+• The level of quality control you desire

-• The day-to-day training and management you want to take on
+• The daily training and management you're willing to handle

-There are three ways to hire a virtual assistant:
+There are three main ways to hire a virtual assistant:

 • Hiring a freelancer directly or through a marketplace